lbl-srg/obc/specification/source/cdl.rst

-.. _sec_specification:
+.. _sec_cdl:

 CDL Specification
 -----------------

+This section specifies
-This section gives a high-level specification of the Control Description Language CDL.
+the Control Description Language CDL.

 The CDL constists of the following elements: